Textrux/website/docs/architecture.md

 **The Problem**: CSV files hide their semantic structure behind rigid row-column interpretations.

-**The Textrux Solution**: Data analysts can load existing CSV files, where the system automatically discovers hidden hierarchical structures, natural groupings, and data relationships through spatial analysis.
-The system recognizes patterns like "Survey Data," "Financial Report," or "Experiment Results" blueprints and can automatically generate clean datasets, statistical reports, and interactive visualizations.
-This reveals the true structure of data that was previously hidden behind traditional spreadsheet thinking.
+**The Textrux Solution**: Data analysts can load existing CSV files, and the system automatically discovers the inherent tabular structure.
+That data can then be taken further to add collapsible hierarchical structures or a nested table to any cell in the table.

 ### Visual Programming Environments

 **The Problem**: Traditional programming is linear text that doesn't leverage spatial thinking.

 **The Textrux Solution**: Programmers can create code using 2D spatial canvases where program logic, data flow, and control structures are expressed through spatial positioning.
-The system recognizes programming patterns like "Design Patterns," "Algorithms," and "Data Structures" blueprints and can compile these spatial representations into traditional programming languages.
+The system can be extended to recognize code written into any cell in any language and interact with code in other cells based upon their spatial semantics.
+Alternatively code can be split into tokens and placed in individual cells using a tree construct to create AST/LISP like hierarchies that can be executed visually by absorbing leaf nodes upwards step by step.
 This makes complex algorithms more intuitive to design and understand, especially for visual thinkers.

 ## The Spase Paradigm Shift